harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 1. Windows is not designed for programmers but for ordinary users and gamers.[^not for programmer]
 1. Microsoft forces every programmer to use Visual Studio, which is a bundle of necessary programming tools for software development.
 Visual Studio is not open-sourced, and a programmer can not view, edit, and learn from its source code, and, if something goes wrong (which often takes place), the programmer can do nothing except waiting for Microsoft to fix it.
-Many also criticise Visual Studio itself: it runs slowly, occupies much disk space (circa 20 GB), takes much CPU and RAM resources, and has poor user interface.
+This is a major inconvenience for learners.
-1. Many programming tools are not available, or can not be used conveniently on Windows.
-Examples are neovim, tmux, fish, etc.
+1. Many programming tools are not available, or can not be used conveniently on Windows, such as neovim, tmux, and fish.
 1. There is no official package manager.

-That being said, most game are developed on Windows, as Windows has the best compatibility support for most gaming development tools.
+That being said, most game are developed on Windows, as Windows has the best support for most gaming development tools.

 ## MacOS